Healthy Barbecues

 - Planning your menu also gives you the opportunity to think about healthier foods and drinks and avoid items that are higher in saturated fat, added sugar and/or added salt.

-Step 7 -Prepare and serve
+Prepare and serve

 - It’s a good idea to ask some of your colleagues to help you on the day to ensure that the barbecue runs smoothly.
-Extra help might be needed for setting up, cooking and serving the food.
+Extra help might be needed for setting up, cooking and serving the food

 - It is important for anyone involved with storing, preparing and cooking food to have a good understanding of how to handle food safely.
-Refer to the following Victorian Department of Health websites for information about food safety:

 - Food safety